 As it gets warmer most of us will experience some form of heat-related sweating.

-Things can quickly get uncomfortable if you do not have gloves that are suitable for this.
-Playing without gloves is even worse.
-The grip on the club gets dirty much quicker.
+Things can quickly get uncomfortable if you do not have gloves that are suitable for this situation.

 In A Hurry?